shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-models.md

 - [Creative Selection Custom Models](creative-selection-custom-model.md)
 - [Non Valuation Custom Models](nonvaluation-custom-model.md)

-**Step 2: Learn about Bonsai Decision Trees and Logistic Regression Models**
+**Step 2: Learn about Bonsai decision trees and logistic regression models**

 Learn more about the two language types we support and select the one that matches the needs to achieve your goals.
 For Bid Valuation Custom